Monday, December 31, 2012

 C and C++ use imperative programming which is a sequence of steps of instructions executed by the computer to answer questions regarding the data.

-Unlike imperative languages, we do computations in Haskell by declaring functions which describe what something is instead of declaring instructions explaining how to do the computations.
+Unlike imperative languages, computations in Haskell are done by declaring functions which describe what something is instead of declaring instructions explaining how to do the computations.
 When we program in Haskell we are evaluating function expressions rather than executing instructions.

 However, Haskell does have the ability to accomplish the execution of sequences of steps of instructions by using "do" notation.
 In fact Haskell accomplishes the execution of sequences of steps of instructions so well that quoting Simon Peyton Jones, "Haskell is the world’s finest imperative programming language."

 Concurrency and parallelism are the future of computer programming.
 Haskell has both concurrency and parallelism.
-Furthermore, flexible, high quality, maintainable software is easier to produce with Haskell.
+Therefore, flexible, high-quality, maintainable software is easy to produce with Haskell.

-Haskell types do not have to be declared by a programmer; however, they are all checked by the compiler.
-Haskell is a lazy, nothing is done until it needs to be, language.
-Therefore, programmers do not have to be concerned about needing to program functions that work with infinity.
+Haskell types do not have to be declared by a programmer; however, all types used in a Haskell program are checked by the Haskell compiler.
+Also, Haskell is a lazy, nothing is done until it needs to be, language.
+Therefore, Haskell programmers can write more concise Haskell functions that include working with infinity.

 Haskell is an open-source product of more than thirty-seven years of research which began in 1987.
 Haskell programmers produce accurate marketable software more quickly than their imperative programming counterparts.
 Haskell provides built-in concurrency, parallelism, and integration support for its user community, other languages, debuggers, profilers, and third party libraries.